hyperledger-archives/education/LFS171x/fabric-material/basic-network/README.md

 To completely remove all incriminating evidence of the network on your system, run ``teardown.sh``.

+This source code is based on (https://github.com/hyperledger/fabric-samples).
+Big thanks to the Hyperledger Team and their [Maintainers](http://hyperledger-fabric.readthedocs.io/en/latest/MAINTAINERS.html).

 ## Licenses

 Source code is licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at